Projects Around Town

 Spring Street Groundwater Mitigation

 The Cheshire Public Works Department in coordination with Town Engineering staff will be installing under drains to mitigate high groundwater on Spring Street starting in spring 2024.
+Public Works anticipates completion of these improvements late spring 2024.

 Artsplace